 READING PROGRAMME

-It takes practice to develop strong reading skills, but many Adelaide Primary students have limited opportunities to read at home, and some are learning English as a second language.
+Many students at Adelaide Primary School have limited opportunities to read at home, and some are learning English as a second language.

 How We Help